jeffijoe/keyblade/README.md

 console.log(safe.goodbye)
 // < UndefinedKeyError: The key 'goodbye' does not exist on the object.
 ```

+**Note**: to ensure interoperability with utilities that use Symbols, checking them has been disabled.
+This means using `util.inspect` and `JSON.stringify` works without issues.
+I don't know why you would need to stringify a protected object but... you can!

 # Why do I <strike>need</strike> deserve it?